-- Body of Report with Headings, continued - Evidence Regarding Allegations - Documents or Other Evidence Gathered - Screenshots, photographs, text messages, videos, audio recordings, etc. - School calendars, bell schedules, and/or campus maps - Student or employee handbooks - Closing Statement - "This concludes the confidential Draft Report of Evidence" - Type of Writing: Write in a simple, clear, and "readable" style without altering the content or the meaning of the parties' or witnesses' testimony; use legal thinking to help identify and summarize the relevant, directly related, and material information for the parties, Decision-Maker, and other readers
+- Body of Report with Headings, continued

+- Evidence Regarding Allegations

+- · Documents or Other Evidence Gathered

+- Screenshots, photographs, text messages, videos, audio recordings, etc.

+- School calendars, bell schedules, and/or campus maps

+- Student or employee handbooks

+- Closing Statement

+- "This concludes the confidential Draft Report of Evidence"

+- Type of Writing: Write in a simple, clear, and "readable" style without altering the content or the meaning of the parties' or witnesses' testimony; use legal thinking to help identify and summarize the relevant, directly related, and material information for the parties, Decision-Maker, and other readers

-Consider Consent & Release Agreements
+Do you Need Consent & Release Agreements?

-- Consider seeking Student/Parent Permission and Consent for the District to Share Evidence with Parties and Advisors - Seek written consent from Complainant for the District to speak with the Respondent and both party advisors about the specific Title IX complaint process - Seek written consent for the District to provide the Parties and Advisors with the opportunity to review the Draft Report of Evidence and Attachments or other confidential documents - The goal is to seek permission to review confidential pupil records within the Title IX complaint process and to maintain confidentiality outside of the Title IX complaint process - -Query: Response to refusals to consent?
-Deny access to information?
+- Consider seeking Student/Parent Acknowledgement of the District's requirement to Share Evidence with Parties and Advisors within the Title IX process - Optional: Seek written consent from Complainant for the District to speak with to the Respondent and both party advisors about the specific Title IX complaint process - Optional: Seek written consent for the District to provide the Parties and Advisors with the opportunity to review the Draft Report of Evidence and Attachments or other confidential documents - Overall goal: Assert authority or seek permission to review confidential pupil records within the Title IX complaint process and to maintain confidentiality outside of the Title IX complaint process